nandorojo/solito/docs/docs/methodology.md

 If you're building a React Native app, the app you're already building can be spun into a website in like a day or two, max.
 You should use the web's URL mental model to get around pages, rather than screen names.
 If you use Solito to get around screens and read in `params`, then the moment you want to turn your app into a Next.js site, the hard parts are already done.

 And so, my short answer is, why not use Solito?
 If you think you'll ever use React Native, or just React Native Web for your website (just like [twitter.com](https://twitter.com)), then I view Solito as the future-proof way to do so.
 React Native is my go-to framework, [even if I'm only building a website](https://www.youtube.com/watch?v=0lnbdRweJtA&t=22s).
 And Solito is my go-to to glue it all together.

+## Context

+My thinking for this methodology was first documented and discussed by the community [here](https://github.com/axeldelafosse/expo-next-monorepo-example/pull/1#issuecomment-1005969004).